AvisheikhKundu/Algorithms_in_Python/README.md

  # Algorithms
 ![py](https://github.com/AvisheikhKundu/Algorithms_in_Python/assets/99108598/cd14d08a-d3fb-4528-8e2b-a9e25c5fbf74)

-It helps myaelf preparing and succeeding in  **algorithm & data structure interview**.
+It helps myself preparing and succeeding in  **algorithm & data structure interview**.

 The topics covered are the following:
 - [Array](array.md): reversing an array, finding a pivot, handling a dynamic array, etc.